adammitchelldev/space/readme.md

 - [ ] Fix the bullet rendering!

 ### Game features
-- [ ] Refactor shooting into actual weapons so we can add some more
 - [ ] Refactor out the floaty movement from shield guy so other entities can use it
 - [ ] Think about generic stats/powerup system to make items easier
 - [ ] Make some item pickups